Distinguishing Environments: Staging vs. Production

 Verify the dependency manager configuration file used in the programming language chosen for implementation.

-file and check the notations (directives responsible for locating and including library dependencies during the application build process).
+For example, if the customer is using Java or Kotlin DSL, simply open the build.gradle file and check the notations (directives responsible for locating and including library dependencies during the application build process).

 Another example with Kotlin and Gradle Groovy DSL